arees88/ML_Azure_P3_Capstone/README.md

 ![alt text](screenshots/8.5_ONNX_model_Predict.PNG)

 <br/>
 ## Future Suggestions

-As mentioned in the previous section, both experiments in the project had restricted number of iterations when searching for best model performance.
+As mentioned in the previous sections, both experiments in the project had restricted number of iterations when searching for best model performance.

 In the **AutoML** experiment we restricted the run time to 30 minutes which allowed for 58 models to be explored.
 Increasing the experiment time would potentially allow to find another, better performing model.